eshasadia/G5-CommonCrawl/index.md

 ## Classifications:

-<iframe src="docs/classification 2024 vs 2025.html" width="800" height="600" style="border:none;"></iframe>

 <iframe src="docs/policy type over time.html" width="800" height="600" style="border:none;"></iframe>

 This plot shows the difference over time in the types of policy instruments that are announced.
-Following the general election, we find a XXXX
+We use data from 2739 LLM classified webpages.

+<iframe src="docs/classification 2024 vs 2025.html" width="800" height="600" style="border:none;"></iframe>

+We found that the `gov.uk/government/news` website included webpages from before 2024 so we had to filter by the year a page is published.

 ## Embediing